heyaaron/openmesher/README.markdown

     Loaded 64 /30s
     Generating Reverse DNS config...
     Generating Quagga config...
+    Importing ./main-office.router.cust.tld/ripd.router
     Generating OpenVPN config...
     Generating Shorewall config...
     Generating deb configs...
-    Base path: /tmp/openmesher-SPXfTD
+    Base path: /tmp/openmesher-WvxXAI
     Building package for router: main-office.router.cust.tld
     Building package for router: southern-office.router.cust.tld
     Building package for router: backup-office.router.cust.tld
     Building package for router: vancouver-office.router.cust.tld
     aaron@tycho:~/code/openmesher$

-If you go look in the 'Base path' folder (in this case /tmp/openmesher-SPXfTD), you will find a .deb file for each router.
+If you go look in the 'Base path' folder (in this case /tmp/openmesher-WvxXAI), you will find a .deb file for each router.
 You can scp those up to each router and use 'dpkg -i file.deb' to install them.
 Please be careful though, these files by default contain OpenVPN .conf and .key files as well as Quagga ripd.conf and zebra.conf files.
 If you already have an OpenVPN and/or Quagga conf, these files will be overwritten during the package install.
 Services will also be restarted.